 Starting in 2007, ASERL collection managers and other leaders have gathered for networking sessions during the annual Charleston Library Conferences each November.
 These gatherings offer the chance for ASERL colleagues to discuss important issues and to re-connect with others in the field.
 If you would like information about the next gathering of ASERL Collection Development leaders, please contact John Burger.

-The Collection Development Initiative is guided by two co-chairs (Skye Hardesty/Georgia State University and [vacancy]) with input from a Collection Development Advisory Council.
+The Collection Development Initiative is guided by two co-chairs (Molly Royse/University of Tennessee and Liz Siler/UNC Charlotte) with support from ASERL staff.